Koodisamu/lead-generator/README.md

 - Onni Niemelä (client, Skillio)

-## What's included in the project and how its set up
+## What's included in the project and how it's set up

 ### 1. Scrapers
 - Duunitori.fi scraper for scraping job postings in data engineering (code can be found in GitHub)